mnishiguchi/mnishiguchi.github.io/_posts/2016-05-17-rails-generate-memo.md

 $ rails generate resource post title:string body:text published:boolean
 ```

-#### The scaffold generator
+### scaffold

-- Generates a full set of:
+Generates a full set of:

 - model
 - database migration for that model
 - controller to manipulate it
 - views to view and manipulate the data
 - a test suite for each of the above

 ```bash
 # Usage: `rails generate scaffold NAME [field[:type][:index] field[:type][:index]] [options]`